 - Have students write a sentence about the ending of the film using parallel structure.

-If you feel less-than-amazing with the grammar you covered during the semester, grab my free lesson on vivid verbs to see how teaching grammar can actually be fun!
-And if it’s not yet the end of the year, check out a few more of my grammar lessons, which have helped hundreds of teachers teach grammar in a way that sticks!
+If you feel less-than-amazing with the grammar you covered during the semester, grab my full unit on parts of speech to see how teaching grammar can actually be fun!

 I’ve used this method of reviewing lit terms and grammar for many years, and it is always a hit.